seovchinnikov/docker_tar_layer_diff/README.md

-Tool to create diff of images' versions (layer by layer) and inflate original image later.
+Tool to create diff of docker images' versions (layer by layer) as a tarball and inflate the original image later.

 **Note**.
 Works only for changes in top layers.

 # 3-step process